-With your keywords compiled, it’s time to find out a little about your competitors who are also going for the keywords you’re targeting.
+With your keywords compiled, it’s time to learn a little about your competitors who are also going for the keywords you’re targeting.

 You can search Google for your targeted keywords to see who your main competitors are.
 Typically, you’ll only want to analyze the top few results as these often have the most keywords.

-For example, for the keyword “travel,” the top competitors are Expedia, Travelocity, and Google itself.
+For example, for the keyword “travel,” the top competitors are Expedia, Travelocity, and Google.

-You can then use a keyword tool to search their domains and find out how many keywords each competitor has.
-While you’re at it, keep an eye out for common UX patterns along with the tools they’re using for title tags as well as their backlinks.
+You can then use a keyword tool to search their domains and determine how many keywords each competitor has.
+While you’re at it, keep an eye out for common UX patterns and tools they’re using for title tags and their backlinks.